khoi03/Counting-Sheep/README.md

 # Counting-Sheep
-Counting Sheep without Sleeping.
+Counting Sheep without Sleep.
 This project utilizing YOLO and several image processing techniques to count and segment sheep.

 ## How to run this repository
 I recommend creating an anaconda environment: